Zero-added-loss entanglement multiplexing using time-bin spectral shearing: Discussion

 Here we propose a heralded frequency-multiplexed zero-added-loss source of time-bin entanglement for which we describe a detailed experimental design.
 The frequency multiplexing is enabled by spectral shearing.
 We provide an optimization analysis for spectral shearing used in this application.
 Moreover, we also show experimentally that spectral shearing is compatible with time-bin qubits which are our chosen qubit type in our proposed heralded entanglement source.

 Instead of sending the source outputs for tomographic analysis, use in a quantum repeater protocol would likely involve loading this heralded entanglement into a quantum memory.
 This has been analyzed in the context of a ZALM source being loaded into a vacancy-based memory~\cite{PhysRevAppliedZALM2023,PhysRevAppliedZALM2024}.
 This proposal and optimization analysis are generally compatible with narrower frequency bins which would likely be required for a source matched to a quantum memory.
-Currently, the design uses fiber Bragg gratings which are available down to about 50-100~MHz bandwidth around which bandwidth their temperature-dependence becomes more problematic to have a stable center wavelength.
-For frequency-bin widths less than 1~GHz, it is likely a cavity-based filter choice would be better than a fiber Bragg grating.
-Here integrated optical cavities~\cite{Vahala2003}, e.g., micro-ring resonators or whispering-gallery-mode resonators, are likely to be preferred over traditional bulk-optics cavities.

-In the current design, the frequency-discrimination of the Bell-state measurement uses a cascaded chain of filters.
-This can be viewed as somewhat of a design trade-off compared to the cascaded sources in Ref.~\cite{PhysRevApplied.17.034071}.
-Here we essentially leverage multiple sources, each at a different spectral mode of the same broadband SPDC source instead of a single-spectral mode from multiple SPDC sources.
-This method is simple and low-loss for a few bins ($n<10$).
-In this way, there is not truly no added loss due to extra multiplexing but it is not on the output photon paths (so only reduces the heralding rate).
-Alternatively, a different filtering approach could enable a more fixed loss for multiplexing many bins, e.g., a waveshaper or wavelength-selective switch, a dispersive time-of-flight spectrometer~\cite{ToF1,ToF2}, or integrated optical cavities~\cite{Vahala2003}.